patx/pickledb/README.md

 ### ✅ **Pythonic Flexibility**
 Store strings, lists, dictionaries, and more—all with native Python operations.
 No need to learn special commands.
 If you know Python, you already know pickleDB.

+### ✅ **Async Support**
+Use pickleDB's `AsyncPickleDB` class for async operations and saves made possible with aiofiles.
+Ready to go for use with web frameworks like Starlette, FastAPI, and [MicroPie](https://patx.github.io/micropie).

 ## **Getting Started**